Transparency in Sleep Staging: Deep Learning Method for EEG Sleep Stage Classification with Model Interpretability: Discussion

 \section{Discussion}

 This work introduces a comprehensive framework that seamlessly integrates feature learning capabilities and classification capacity, with a specific focus on incorporating temporal context.
-To enhance the interpretability of our model, we leverage GradCam and t-SNE visualization techniques, offering valuable insights into the decision-making processes of the model.
+To enhance the interpretability of our model, we leverage GradCam and t-SNE visualization techniques, offering valuable insights into the decision-making processes of the model specially to clinicians.